-Confidentiality is one of the most important components between a client and psychotherapist.
+Confidentiality is one of the most important components of the client-psychotherapist relationship.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist’s office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
-Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law your therapist cannot release this information without obtaining your written permission.
+Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your physician, naturopath, attorney, etc.)—in these cases, by law, your therapist cannot release this information without obtaining your written permission.

-However, state law and professional ethics require therapists to maintain confidentiality except for the following situations:
+However, there are some exceptions.
+State law and professional ethics require therapists to maintain confidentiality except in the following situations:

-- If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person.
+- If the therapist has reason to suspect a client is seriously in danger of harming him/herself or has threatened to harm another person.

 Grossman P, Niemann L, Schmidt S, Walach H: Mindfulness-based stress reduction and health benefits.
 A meta-analysis.
 J Psychosom Res, 2004; 57: 35-43

 “Our findings suggest the usefulness of MBSR as an intervention for a broad range of chronic disorders and problems.
 In fact, the consistent and relatively strong level of effect sizes across very different types of sample indicates that mindfulness training might enhance general features of coping with distress and disability in everyday life, as well as under more extraordinary conditions of serious disorder or stress“.The researchers also found that “…improvements were consistently seen across a spectrum of standardized mental health measures including psychological dimensions of quality of life scales, depression, anxiety, coping style and other affective dimensions of disability.
 Likewise, similar benefits were also found for health parameters of physical well-being, such as medical symptoms, sensory pain, physical impairment, and functional quality-of-life estimates, although measures of physically oriented measures were less frequently assessed in the studies as a whole“.

 Either way, it is most common to schedule regular sessions with your therapist (usually weekly).
 It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
-Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process – such as reading a pertinent book, journaling on specific topics, noting particular behaviors or taking action on your goals.
+Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process, such as reading a pertinent book, journaling on specific topics, noting particular behaviors, or taking action on your goals.
 People seeking psychotherapy are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
-Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
+Where medication can treat particular symptom, therapy is able to address the causes of distress and behavioral patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
-Working with your medical doctor you can determine what’s best for you, and in some cases a combination of medication and therapy is the right course of action.
+Working with your medical doctor, you can determine the best treatment plan for you.
+In some cases, a combination of medication and therapy is the most effective course of action.